Byzantine Sardinia: The Invasion of Mujahid of Dénia

+Since the second half of the eleventh century and for the next century, the rulers of the four judicates tried to establish themselves institutionally as kings (reges) ruling over kingdoms (regna).
+Their efforts were frustrated by the Papacy, which was enforcing its Gregorian Reforms and claimed for itself the right to determine who was king in the Latin West.

 Administration

 The Byzantine Empire was an autocratic state, with its administration centralised around the Emperor.
 In addition to being the chief of the army he also had authority in the Church, often appointing the Ecumenical Patriarch.
-Following the Byzantine reconquest, Sardinia was part of the praetorian prefecture of Africa.
+Following the Byzantine reconquest, Sardinia was part of the Praetorian prefecture of Africa.
 The province of Sardinia was ruled by a praeses provinciae, also known as the iudex provinciae, based in Cagliari.
 A dux was responsible for military matters and was based at Fordongianus (Forum Traiani), which since Roman times had been a fortified bastion against the inhabitants of the Barbagia.
 These two most important offices, iudex and dux, were unified in the 7th century.
 To allow for control of the routes that crossed the Tyrrhenian Sea, the island was also home to a squadron of the Byzantine fleet.

 Units of the Byzantine field army, the comitatenses, were based at Fordongianus.
 Along the border with the Barbagia region were fortresses such as those at Austis, Samugheo, Nuragus and Armungia.
 Soldiers of different origins (Germanic peoples, Balkan peoples, Longobards and Avars among others), called limitanei (border troops), were garrisoned here.
 Some of the island's garrison soldiers were caballarii (horsemen) and received in compensation for their military services land parcels to farm.

 In the countryside there continued to be the great estates, but also smaller properties and common lands.
 The rural population consisted of both free people (the possessors) and slaves, mostly living in villages (vici).
 They worked the private and community lands with hoes and nail plows, grazed livestock and fished.
 Extensive vineyards were cultivated but there seemed to have been few orchards.